MPowerKit/GoogleMaps/readme.md

 ## API definition

+**!!!
+Important: If you cannot find documentation about some methods, event or properties here, then you can search some at offical Google Maps SDK web site.**

 API of this library is devided into 9 logical groups: Map features, Camera, UI Settings, Pins, Circles, Polylines, Polygons, Tiles, Ground overlays.
 Each logic group is represented as separate manager and responsible only for that part of logic, and preregistered in the public static dictionary inside the handler:

 ```csharp